Neštin-class river minesweeper: Iraq

 Yugoslavia delivered three Neštin-class minesweepers to Iraq in 1980.
 All survived both the Iran-Iraq War and Operation Desert Storm, although they were largely inactive after 1991.
 Two were sunk during the 2003 invasion of Iraq and the third was captured in a damaged state by British soldiers and scrapped.

-As of 2004, the class is no longer in service with the Iraqi Navy.
+As of 2004, the class was no longer in service with the Iraqi Navy.